ray-project/ray/doc/source/rllib.rst

 .. code-block:: bash

-  # if you want to use PyTorch or TF, only need one of the last two
+  # Note: You will only need either `torch` or `tensorflow`, but feel free to install both:
   pip install "ray[rllib]" pandas tensorflow torch

 Then, you can try out training in the following equivalent ways: